Mt Palmer Project

 Mt Palmer is also prospective for lithium mineralisation, given its proximity to Wesfarmer’s Mt Holland Lithium Project and similar geology.
-Preliminary soil sampling has been completed, with drilling targeting lithium underway in 2023.
+Soil sampling and initial lithium targetting drilling has been completed.

 History and Historical Production

 The major historical gold workings at Mt Palmer were mined from 1934 to 1944 and in that time, over 310,000t at an average gold grade of 15.9g/t produced over 158,000oz gold.

-Historical exploration programees at Mt Palmer were focused on gold mineralisation.
+Historical exploration programmes at Mt Palmer were focused on gold mineralisation.
 The drilling database notes numerous parallel pegmatite intersections of up to 50m thickness that have never been assayed for lithium.

 Location and Access